samidalouche/alberta-hiking-resources/app/content/3.hike-organizers/sami.md

 ### Why don't you vet people who join your hikes like most other organizers do?

 - I don't see myself as a full-fledged "organizer".
 I just go hiking, and I am happy to share (part of) the trail with others.
-  Same idea as when going hiking with friends, except that some participants are not friends (yet).
-- I suspect that the meetup organizers who have a vetting process in place spend a non-negligeable amount of time on that, which I would like to avoid for as long as possible.
+- I suspect that the meetup organizers who have a vetting process in place spend a non-negligible amount of time on that, which I would like to avoid for as long as possible.
 - So far, I'm running at a pace of roughly one potentially-avoidable incident worth mentionning per summer (May-Nov), and so far, these incidents have not been catastrophic.
-  Is it worth spending days vetting people to avoid these rare and minor incidents?
+  Is it worth spending a lot of time vetting people to avoid these rare and minor incidents?
 Would my vetting process be so good that I would avoid these incidents anyways?
 - Some of the incidents were arguably partly my fault where I set the wrong expectations.
 So I hope that by being more mindful about setting expectations, it would solve part of the problem.
 - Even if I wanted to vet people, how good would I be at that?
 I recently moved to Alberta, and don't have that much experience with the mountains.
 - Honestly, most of the people I have hiked/scrambled with are more experienced and do better research than me anyways.
 So I would feel a bit of an imposter.